 WHAT CAN THE CONSTRUCTION INDUSTRY IN THE SOUTHERN STATES LEARN FROM FLORIDA?

-What can the Construction Industry in the Southern States Learn from Florida?
+What can the construction industry learn from Florida?

-I lived through the damage caused to Miami by Hurricane Andrew in 1991.
+Already practicing as a Miami residential architect, I lived through the damage caused to Miami by Hurricane Andrew in 1991.
 I was in the devastated areas the day after the hurricane.
-The area, which encompassed most of the southern portion of Miami-Dade County, looked like hundreds of bombs had been dropped from B-52's flying overhead.
+The area, which encompassed most of the southern portion of Miami-Dade County, looked like hundreds of bombs had been dropped from B-52s flying overhead.
 There were houses without most of their second floors, sometimes 3 walls were gone and only one wall on the second floor was left standing.
 There were gaps in the roof sheathing.
 The windows and/or exterior doors were blown out.
 Sometimes there was damage from flooding, if the house was near the ocean.
 Some areas were just a pile of rubble.
 The former houses were unrecognizable!

 But we in Florida learned many lessons from Andrew.
 A new code was developed, the Florida Building Code.

-However, the rest of the coastal South has not learned anything from Hurricane Andrew or even from Tropical Storm Sandy.
+However, the rest of the coastal South has not learned anything from Hurricane Andrew, Tropical Storm Sandy, Hurricane Ian, or Hurricane Helene.

 So, what should be the preferred construction for coastal states?
 What can Texas, Louisiana, Georgia, North and South Carolina, Mississippi, and Alabama, the southern states most prone to hurricanes, learn from Florida?

-Eliminate wood framing and replace with concrete block
+Lesson Two: Eliminate wood framing and replace with concrete block walls

 First, wood construction should be discarded in all of these states, especially those areas near the water.
 Wood construction should be replaced with concrete block and solid concrete construction.
 There is no reason FEMA (Federal Emergency Management Agency) should allow this type of construction.
 In the case of flooding from hurricane activity, the wood walls would likely have to be replaced.
 Why should FEMA pay for that?
 In addition, wood attracts termites which concrete block does not.

-Instead of wood, houses should be built out of concrete block.
+Instead of wood, houses should be built out of concrete block walls.
 Why does concrete block and concrete work better than wood?
 Concrete is poured and reinforced with steel.
 This makes the construction very solid.
 Since concrete is a liquid when poured, it fills the voids in the block and becomes one with the block.
 Concrete block construction contains reinforced and grouted cells at all corners, or as an alternate, there are concrete tie-columns.
 In Miami the most typical construction is a grouted cell with a vertical reinforcing bar about every 3 feet or so.
+This is called reinforced masonry construction.

 In South Florida at the top of all walls surrounding the perimeter of the house, there is a concrete tie-beam.
 This tie-beam is also reinforced with steel, poured in place, and attached to the vertical steel coming out of the grouted cells in the concrete blocks.
 Note that this vertical steel comes all the way from the foundation to the tie-beam, making the walls very solid and hard to move.